-However, most people aren’t equipped to be a freelance disaster volunteer.
+However, most people aren’t equipped to be freelance disaster volunteers.

 As EMS1 points out, volunteers often end up being a part of the problem.
 Instead of helping, the volunteers end up causing congestion and disorganization.
 During 9/11 and Hurricane Katrina, for example, a lot of resources and time were lost just trying to clear away the well-meaning volunteers.

 Currently, the State of Texas has asked volunteers not to self-deploy because they will create a further burden for first responders.